metakgp/mftp/mftp/README.md

 #### Docker Compose

-It is mandatory to provide both of the following `env variables` before the _docker-compose_ command.
+It is mandatory to provide both of the following `env variables` for the _docker-compose_ command.
 - `MFTP_CONFIG`: Absolute path to `mftp_config` directory
 - `MFTP_MODE`: Mode of sending mail - **--smtp**, **--gmail-api** and **--ntfy**